While children and adults can both injure their bones, children are at risk for an additional type of musculoskeletal injury: growth-plate injuries.

-The growth center or growth plate is the area where tissue develops near the end of the long bones in children and adolescents.
-Each long bone has at least two growth (epiphyseal plates) — one at each end.
+Until your child reaches skeletal maturity, each long bone in her body has at least two growth (epiphyseal plates) — one at each end.
 When growing is finished sometime during adolescence, the growth plate is replaced by solid bone.

-Usually these injuries are fractures — as much as one-third of all childhood fractures.
-They are twice as likely to occur in boys than in girls.
+Growth-plate injuries are twice as likely to occur in boys than in girls.
 Girls' bodies mature earlier than boys' bodies, so their growth plates are replaced by stronger bone at an earlier age.

 Growth plate fractures most often occur in these bones: